GuusArts/JavaBad/README.md

 # JavaBad
-This repository showcases bad practices in java development
+This repository showcases bad practices in java development.
+Using these bad practices I will benchmark different AI driven tools.